01100100/shredgang/content/pages/blog/sneak-peaks-2024-recap.md

 ![](/images/sneak-peaks-gopro-11.jpg)

 The best way to cool brakes however is to ride fast and let the air cool the pads.
-On the way down we hit some gravel and Jannes got a flat.
+And we certainly did.
+On the way down we hit some gravel.
 It was now dark.
+The gravel became big chunk rock gravel and Jannes got a flat.

 Life is like that, sometimes things feel a little deflated.
 When it does, just be thankful that you brought the premium Silca sealant and pump it back up.